smartree/Worktips-v2/README.md

 **_Warning!_ The following procedure will uninstall your existing boost version and install the minimum version needed to compile successfully.**

-- Uninstall your active boost version
+- _UNINSTALL_ your active boost version

 ``
 sudo apt-get –purge remove libboost-dev